 Notifications pop up on a mobile or desktop user’s screen.
 The subscriber can click on it, and they will be redirected to a sender’s website.

-In order to use push technology, a website needs to be registered on Gravitec.net’s push platform, and perform the simple integration procedure.
+In order to use push technology, a website needs to be registered on a push service, such as Gravitec.net.

 Push technology works via browsers, a website’s server, and a message server.
 Each subscriber is assigned a unique ID.
 The system stores the user’s metadata (region, operating system, and browser type, version), to aid the push client in creating push campaigns.

 One of the main benefits of web push is the simplicity of collecting subscribers.
 However, it is important to remember that subscribers can always disable notifications when messages are intrusive, or irrelevant.

 How to enable or disable push notifications on your browser?